MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - **The [Azure Information Protection unified labeling client for Windows](./rms-client/unifiedlabelingclient-version-release-history.md)**

-    For a comparison of this client with the Azure Information Protection classic client, see [Compare the labeling solutions for Windows computers](rms-client/use-client.md#compare-the-labeling-solutions-for-windows-computers).
+    For a comparison of this client with the Azure Information Protection classic client, see [Azure Information Protection classic client for Windows](rms-client/aip-client.md).

 - **Apps from Office that are in different stages of availability**